 Why use GPS Tracking Technology?

-To an outsider, deliveries seem pretty simple and straightforward.
-An order comes in and a delivery driver is dispatched to take it to the right address.
-However, delivery schedules can actually be incredibly complicated to plan and manage.
+To an outsider, deliveries seem pretty straightforward.
+An order comes in, and a delivery driver is dispatched to take it to the right address.
+However, delivery schedules can be incredibly complicated to plan and manage.
 With hundreds or even thousands of orders and only a limited number of drivers, companies need to ensure that:

 Improving efficiency in route planning